DataGreed/polyendtracker-midi-export/reverse-engineering/session 1/session1-notes.md

 1. What exactly is stored in the header of the file (first 27 bytes)
 2. What exactly is encoded in the byte that precedes every track payload (most likely it's the pattern length that is duplicated for all tracks for some reason)
-3. How exactly instrument, fx1 and fx2 types and fx1 and fx2 values are encoded in 4 bytes (we can try to deduce this by checking the minimum and maximimum values of these parameters in the tracker UI)
+3. How exactly instrument, fx1 and fx2 types and fx1 and fx2 values are encoded in 5 bytes, we can assume that 1st byte is insturment number, second is fx1 type, 3rd fx1 value, 4th fx2 type and 5th fx2 value, that would be pretty straightforward.
 4. What are the last 4 bytes of a document (we can check how checksums are typically caclulated and try to caclulate actual checksums with various popular algos and compare them to the actual values in files.)

 ## Comparing pattern files 1 and 5, 6, 7